Generative AI Search

 What is LLM Visibility Tracking?

 LLM visibility tracking is the practice of systematically monitoring and analyzing these AI-generated recommendations.
 It’s about understanding when, where, and how often chatbots mention your brand (or don’t mention it).
-This is analogous to tracking your keyword rankings on Google, but instead you’re tracking your “mention rank” in AI outputs.
+This is comparable to tracking your keyword rankings on Google, but instead you’re tracking your “mention rank” in AI outputs, also called tracking your brands share of voice in these conversations.
 As Superlines Co-Founder and CTO Kimmo Ihanus notes, “product recommendations aren’t just coming from review sites or social proof anymore.
 A whole new channel is emerging and adding its flavor to the mix: how ChatGPT compares and recommends brands when potential customers ask, ‘Should I buy X or Y?’”.
 In other words, AI chatbots have become digital taste-makers and personal sales assistants who need to have your brand's brochures available to be handed out!

 The State of LLM Visibility through our eyes